Have questions about NJ no-fault car insurance law? We’ve got the answers.

 One of the reasons New Jersey enacted its no-fault insurance policies was to help manage insurance costs by limiting what you could sue an insurance company for.
 That’s why it’s difficult to file a personal injury claim unless you have evidence of a serious injury.

 However, lawmakers wanted to make sure that you’d have the ability to get treatment for your injuries even if they weren’t considered serious enough to sue.
 They solved this problem by requiring personal injury protection coverage as part of NJ auto insurance policies.
+Our no fault attorneys can help you with your injury claim along the way.

 You didn’t cause the crash, so it does seem weird that you have to use your insurance plan to pay.
 But this is a good thing.
 When you’re in an accident, you know you have insurance to cover the cost because you’re the one who purchased it.